Richard Bagozzi: Work

 Bagozzi has contributed to the fields of business – marketing, management and organizations, information science, ethics and corporate social responsibility – and in psychology, sociology, statistics, economics, and the health sciences.
 Much of this work is marked by empirical research grounded in integration of theory and measurement.

+A central theme in Bagozzi’s scholarship is the relationship between theoretical concepts and empirical measurement.
+His research examines how psychological constructs such as emotions, desires, intentions, and identities can be conceptualized and tested using quantitative methods.

 Marketing as (social) exchange

 Bagozzi proposed marketing as a (social) exchange for the basis of the field.
 In 2018, he added three systems or processes to marketing as an exchange to undergird its meaning: goal-directed behavior and self-regulation, neuroscience/genes/hormones, and the role of trust, competition, and cooperation in exchanges.

+His work on marketing as exchange builds on earlier sociological and economic theories while examining the behavioral and psychological processes underlying transactions.
+This perspective considers marketing interactions as social relationships involving expectations, obligations, and mutual influence.

 Consumer behavior

 Introducing the notions of emotions, desires, the self-concept, and self-regulation into attitude theory, Bagozzi moved research from the dominant evaluative paradigm of the day to a more expansive conceptualization spanning subfields of psychology and drawing upon philosophical perspectives on desire.
 This work incorporated determinants of action such as trying to consume, social identity, anticipated emotions, desires and intentions, building on and extending the model of goal-directed behavior.
 Another aspect of his work in consumer behavior is his research on promotion/prevention focus and fit in health care decisions on the material self, and on conspicuous consumption.